 The history of the Association’s work reflects the need for ongoing research about what North American theological education should do with global partners, as well as how it should be done.
 This initiative is pursued because the majority world has much to offer North American theological education, not because the West has an idea or strategy to convince the rest of the world that it should pursue.
 Work should proceed with care, with attention to language or strategies that would privilege North American perspectives or patterns of work, with a discipline to keep any North American initiatives at the invitation of majority world theological education, and with an ongoing sensitivity to the complexity of Christian and regional diversity.

-The ATS Board of Directors adopted a long-term strategic commitment to programming for global awareness and engagement with particular concern about care for activities and disciplined responsiveness to majority world requests and guidance.
-The action provides authorization for the development of proposals to seek funding for programmatic efforts that reflect these possible strategies above.
+In 2013, the ATS Board of Directors adopted a long-term strategic commitment to programming for global awareness and engagement with particular concern about care for activities and disciplined responsiveness to majority world requests and guidance.
+The action provides authorization for ATS to develop proposals to seek funding for programmatic efforts that reflect these possible strategies above.
 Proposals for grants would identify goals for specific areas of work, staffing strategies for those areas, and program design.

 Global engagement: 10 critical lessons learned by theological educators